aaronparker/evergreen/docs/issues.md

 Evergreen could query versions from the GitHub repository; however, the the OBS Project does not consistently maintain releases in the repository.
 In some instances a specific release of OBS Studio may address an issue with the macOS version only and `OBSStudio` would then return no results.

 Also see [Get-EvergreenApp OBSStudio not working due to a 404 errors](https://github.com/aaronparker/evergreen/issues/184).

+## VideoLanVlcPlayer

+`VideoLanVlcPlayer` may not always return the latest available release - the release returned by the update feed used by the VLC media player may not be the same as the current version available for download from the [videolan.org](https://www.videolan.org/vlc/) site, due to the version returned in the update feed.

+The source code for the update site can be found here: [VideoLAN organization > update.videolan.org > Repository](https://code.videolan.org/VideoLAN.org/update.videolan.org/-/tree/master/vlc).

 ### VMwareHorizonClient